 If a student is absent on the day of an examination or assessment, the student must contact the program before the start of the scheduled event.
-Students granted an excused absence will be allowed to make up missed exams or activities promptly upon return.
+Students granted an excused absence will be allowed to make up missed exams or activities immediately upon return.
 The make-up exam will cover the same content as the original exam; however, it may contain different questions and/or question formats.

-Students who have an unexcused absence are required to complete the missed exam; however, regardless of the score earned, the highest grade they can earn on that exam is 75%, without the possibility of a grade replacement.
-Students who fail to notify the program regarding the absence before the start of the exam are required to complete the missed exam; however, they will receive a grade of 0% without the possibility of a grade replacement.
+Students who have an unexcused absence (or fail to notify the program before the start of the exam) are required to complete the missed exam; however, they will receive a grade of zero (0) without the possibility of a grade replacement.
 Students arriving late for an examination, including those granted extra time, will only be allotted the time remaining in the class period to complete their exam.
 Quizzes will not be made up regardless of the reason for absence.